ans-group/docs.ukfast.co.uk/source/network/firewalls/createvpn.md

 ## WebSSL VPN & IPSec Remote Access VPN

 Please raise a ticket within MyUKFast Portal and an engineer will set it up for you.
-The first 5 instances of this will be free of charge but futher ones may incur a charge.
+The first 5 instances of this will be free of charge but further ones may incur a charge.

 ## Site to Site IPSec VPN